Q? Who can be a foster parent?

 You don’t have to be…rich, just need enough income to be able to care for the family you have now; A homeowner, simply have a safe home/apartment with enough room for another child; A stay at home parent, just flexible enough with work to meet the child’s needs.

 Q?
 Who are the children in the foster care system?

-Children in foster care were removed from their families due to abuse, neglect or abandonment.
-The child might live temporarily with extended family, a foster family or in a group home while social workers try to help the birth family.
-Then the goal for a child is to work with the foster home to reunify the child with their biological family.
+A: Children placed in the foster care system were removed from their families due to abuse, neglect or abandonment.
+The child might live temporarily with a member of their extended family, a foster family or in a group home while social workers try to help the birth family.
+Typically, the goal for a child is to work with the foster home to reunify the child with their biological family.

 If the birth family’s problems can’t be resolved, the agency that has custody of the child goes to court to legally terminate parental rights.
 At this point, social workers try to find a safe and loving adoptive family for the child.
-Ages range from 4 to early adulthood, although the average age is eight.
+Ages range from infancy to early adulthood, although the average age is eight.
 Virtually every race, ethnic group and socio-economic category is represented.
 Some children are in foster care alone and others are in foster care with siblings.
-Those most in need of homes would be children over the age of 10 and large sibling groups (3 or more).
+Those most in need of homes would be children over the age of 10, children with special needs, and large sibling groups (3 or more).

 Many foster children have been emotionally, physically, and sexually abused.
 As a result, they may have emotional, behavioral, mental or physical problems.
 Many are insecure, frightened, confused, and often angry about what is happening to them.
 Based on their past and the disruption in their lives, these children sometimes present challenging behaviors.

 Q: Does it cost a lot of money to be a foster parent?